|

 - Students must self-identify by requesting accommodations and providing documentation

-- Students do not have IEPs, but instead receive accommodations to ensure equal access to educational opportunities
+- Students do not have IEP or 504 Plan, but instead receive accommodations to ensure equal access to educational opportunities

 - Students must sign a “release of information” for parents to speak with college personnel